Charleston Car Accident Lawyer

 If you’re in a car accident in South Carolina, can you trust the insurance company?
 What can you do if the bills pile up and you still can’t work because of your injuries from the accident?
 And why should you continue to carry the financial burden for an accident you didn’t cause and injured you?
 Mickelsen Dalton is here to help car accident victims in Charleston, SC get the compensation they need and deserve from the car accident that changed their lives.
-The first consultation with our Charleston injury lawyers is free.
+The first consultation with our Charleston car accident lawyers is free.

 After a car accident, the attorney that you choose to represent you matters.
 Mickelsen Dalton is here for you.